opnfv/yardstick/docs/userguide/07-installation.rst

   -
     file_name: iperf3.yaml

-As you can see, there are two test cases in fuel_test_suite, the syntas is simple here, you must specify the schema and the name, then you just need to list the test cases in the tag "test_cases" and also mark their relative directory in the tag "test_cases_dir".
+As you can see, there are two test cases in fuel_test_suite, the syntax is simple here, you must specify the schema and the name, then you just need to list the test cases in the tag "test_cases" and also mark their relative directory in the tag "test_cases_dir".